Your FREE Bikepacker Starter Kit Explore More

 For bikes with braze-on points on the fork, using a cargo cage with a dry bag is an excellent way to add 5 to 8L of extra storage capacity on each side, or to carry water bottles.

 Sea to Summit 8L Dry Bags are high quality and effective for this purpose; their Big River Dry Bags also include a loop for added security.
 These dry bags are ideal for lighter, more malleable items, such as a tent or clothing.
-The Blackburn Outpost Cargo Cage is a great option for securing dry bags and can also hold water bottles.
+Combined with the Blackburn Outpost Cargo Cage is a great option for securing dry bags and can also hold water bottles.

 Bikepacking Mounting Straps

 What better way to make your bikepacking bike more versatile?
-With mounting straps of course!
-The Stretch-Loc TPU Straps from Sea to Summit allow you to mount just about anything to your bike on just about any area of your bike.
-Available in a number of different sizes.
+With mounting straps, of course!
+The Stretch-Loc TPU Straps from Sea to Summit allow you to mount just about anything to your bike in just about any area.
+Available in a number of different sizes, these straps are incredibly useful for adding extra carrying capacity!
+Let your bike-packing creativity run wild!

 Water Bottles & Bladder